philgyford/s3-backup/README.md

 The starting `---` line is an optional YAML start marker.
 Note that indention is important with YAML.
 [Here's a tutorial.][yaml]

-The top-level list items (like `mysite-production` are profile names, as used when setting up AWS credentials (see below).
+The top-level list items (such as `mysite-production`) are profile names, as used when setting up AWS credentials (see below).

 Each one has a `paths` list.
 That contains one or more dictionaries with the